vishaltak/gitlab-development-kit/doc/howto/ssh.md

 `localhost:2222`, integrated with `gitlab-shell`.

 To change the host/port you need to edit `<gdk-root>/openssh/sshd_config` and `<gdk-root>/gitlab/config/gitlab.yml`.

+If you are aiming to SSH from a local VM, change the `ListenAddress` line to:
+`ListenAddress 0.0.0.0:2222` (or write instead your host's private IP address).

 If you are not working on GitLab SSH integration we recommend that you leave the 'sshd:' line in the Procfile commented out.